mkm5/pixiv-media-downloader/README.md

     - each image separately
     - in zip form
     - as continuous image
+        - Due to nature of canvas, there may occur error if its size will exceed above 32757 pixels.
 - Ability to download animated pictures in form of a gif.

 [Greasy Fork](https://greasyfork.org/en/scripts/429582-pixiv-media-downloader)